Novel-Reader/.github/profile/README.md

-# Hi there 👋
+# Source repositories for Genshin Novel Reader components

 This is an introduction of Genshin Novel Reader project.

-## Source repositories for Genshin Novel Reader components

 Each component of Genshin Novel Reader has its own source code repository on Github.